Buprenex Side Effects

 This medicine will cause constipation.
 Try to have a bowel movement at least every 2 to 3 days.
 If you do not have a bowel movement for 3 days, call your doctor or health care professional.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

-Bleeding, blistering, burning, coldness, discoloration of skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the site
+Bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site

 bluish color of the fingernails, lips, skin, palms, or nail beds

 burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 feeling, seeing, or hearing things that are not there